scottdomes/scottdomes-blog/content/blog/react-lifecycle-methods/index.md

 Every couple of seconds, a new bunch of blocks load at the bottom of the page, and need to be arranged.

 You can view the final app [here](https://blissful-ptolemy-8b66a6.netlify.com/), and its code [here](https://github.com/scottdomes/react-lifecycle-example).
-[**scottdomes/react-lifecycle-example**
-*Contribute to scottdomes/react-lifecycle-example development by creating an account on GitHub.*github.com](https://github.com/scottdomes/react-lifecycle-example)

 Not a complex idea, but here’s the wrinkle: we’re going to be using the [bricks.js library](http://callmecavs.com/bricks.js/) to align our grid.